catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

   :align: center

 You should now see the newly created container.
 As this is a new container, it currently does not contain any data.
-Click on "Upload Object" to add some content.
+Click on the upload button next to "Folder" to add some content.

 .. image:: assets/new_container.png
    :align: center